tjni/setuptools-git-versioning/docs/schemas/file/dev_release_file.rst

 .. note::

-    Although ``VERSION`` file content is not used in this case, you still need to update it while changing your next release version.
+    Although ``VERSION`` file content is not used in this particular example, you still need to update it while changing your next release version.

     Otherwise this tool will not be able to properly calculate version number.